agriculturegovau/agds-next/packages/select/README.md

 <Select label="Name" disabled options={['Option A', 'Option B', 'Option C']} />
 ```

-### Different width sizes for inputs
+### Maximum widths

-The width of a text input field should indicate the amount of information expected to be entered into the field.
-The size of the field acts as a visual constraint for the end user.
-As an example, input fields for postcodes should have a smaller width than fields for emails.
+The width of a select should indicate the amount of information expected to be entered into the field.
+The size of the select acts as a visual constraint for the end user.

 ```jsx live
 <Stack gap={1}>